Site Profile Reporting -

 Employment (number of employees by year or annual average);

 Payroll (annual payroll during various periods of time);

 Any special awards/recognition received by operating company relative to their operation of the site;

 Any other pertinent information that would be important or of interest.

-Since your Selected Site will be a very important part of your overall project and will account for fifty percent of all scoring, it is suggested that you get-to-know your Site as best you can and report it accordingly.
+Since your Selected Site will be a very important part of your overall project and will account for 1/3 of your final score.
+It is suggested that you get-to-know your Site as best you can and report it accordingly.

 The teams advancing to the Regional Challenge will be required to create a Physical Model of their Site, which will include any structures involving their business.